 Do credits refill the weekly Codex limit?

 Not exactly.
-Credits can extend supported eligible Codex usage after included usage is consumed, but they are not a universal reset of every weekly, safety, workspace, rollout, or API-key boundary.
+Credits can extend supported eligible Codex usage after included usage is consumed, but they are not a universal reset of every weekly, safety, workspace, rollout, promotion, or API-key boundary.
+If your account shows a rate-limit reset or temporary usage offer, treat it as a separate benefit with its own eligibility and expiry.

 Where do I check my current Codex usage?